ShellTux/VitalVue/docs/user-manual.md

 4. Vital Vue Prescriptions
 5. Vital Vue Stats

 You can run the collection by `right clicking` on them and selecting `Run collection`.
-> [!NOTE]
-> It's recommended to tick `Persist responses for a session`, so that you can see the responses for each request.
+It's recommended to tick `Persist responses for a session`, so that you can see the responses for each request.

 ## Requests

+There is also the option to create new requests if needed.
+This is how each of them can be implemented.

 ### Register Patient